Wertisdk/InCaseOfMyUntimelyDemise/README.md

-# In Case of My Untimely Demise
+# In case of my untimely demise
 _Something has happened and I am terribly sorry for the mess I have left_
 _- Allan_